dingjikerbo/Android-BluetoothKit/README.md

 # **Requirements**

- - android:minSdkVersion should be not less than 18
+ - minSdkVersion should be not less than 18

  - Permission
 ```